-No employee - public or private sector - is expected to criticise his or her employer's policies.
+No employee - public or private sector - can expect to be allowed (publicly) to criticise his or her employer's policies.
 But civil servants aren't allowed to support them either!
 This is because the Government's policies might change overnight, whereupon previous support for policy A would overnight be transformed into criticism of policy B. Civil servants must therefore be politically impartial.

 But Ministers want (or should want) honest advice, which may be critical of their policies.
 It follows that such advice needs to be delivered privately.
 As Dennis Grube has commented 'Policy advice given privately can always be seen as neutral, whereas all public statements will be read through whichever lens external observers which to use'.
 Civil servants must therefore be anonymous.